 Where to Find Pastina

 With Ronzoni discontinuing this type of little star pasta, it’s become much harder to find.
-Barilla makes it and it is usually available in stores, so look for that in your stores (though it, too, has been sold out).
+Barilla makes it and it is usually available in stores, so look for that in your stores.
 Or look for:

 Or, swap in orzo or acini di pepe, which have a similar small shape.
 You may have more luck finding small shaped pasta in Mexican grocery stores or aisle of larger stores as La Moderna is a common brand that makes it.